All bills

 What does SB26-033 do?

-This bill would have created a new state office to help coordinate and speed up the permit process for building or expanding clean energy projects, like solar or wind farms.
-It also would have required energy companies to create community engagement plans, negotiate community benefit agreements, and submit safety plans before building.
-However, the bill was 'postponed indefinitely' in committee, meaning it is dead for this legislative session and will not become law.
+This bill proposed creating a new state office to help coordinate and speed up the permitting process for clean energy projects like solar, wind, or nuclear facilities.
+In exchange for this state assistance, energy developers would have been required to engage with local communities early, create local benefit agreements, and submit safety plans.
+Note that this bill was defeated in committee and will not become law this year.

 What is the current status of SB26-033?